 Nearly every state has civil laws that hold parent responsible in some form for tort or criminal conduct of minors.

-I’ve asked Tina Willis, of Tina Willis Law – Orlando an experienced, and knowledgeable personal injury attorney, in Florida to share her thoughts on this topic.
+I’ve asked Tina Willis, of Tina Willis Law – Orlando an experienced car accident lawyer, from Orlando, Florida to share her thoughts on this topic.
 Tina M. Willis is a trusted colleague, and former law professor, and serving personal injury victims in Orlando Florida.

 The topics I asked Tina Willis if she would discuss evolved around whether or not parents could be held liable under civil law for injuries caused by a minors due to criminal conduct or wrong doing.